ajmalkoti/ajmalkoti.github.io/index.md

 2. Numerical and Computational methods
 3. Upscaling wave equation
 4. Seismology- Ambient noise simulation and interaction with structure

+### Codes Developed
+I have developed a few codes, in differet projects while collaborating with different peoples.
+I have listed-out the major codes below.

+1. FDWave: A MATLAB code for 2D wave simulation in Acoustic/Elastic/Viscoleastic and 3D wave simulation in HTI/VTI/fully-anisotropic media.
+2. ANCC_HVR: A Python-code for H/V ratio estimation of the cross-correlation obtained from ambient noise.
+3. URG_WE: A MATLAB code for Upscaling Acoustic/Elastic wave equation using RG Normalization group theory.
+4. FARMCA: A MATLAB code for Permeability estimation using monte carlo method.
+5. GALog : A MATLAB code for inverting the well log data.
+6. GASeis: A Fortan-90 code for inverting the 1D seismic data.

 A Latex bib file containing information about my research.